 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-Yesterday I discovered that there is a flying freehold element on a house I put an offer in last month in what should have been a quick, chain free conveyancing.
+Yesterday I discovered that there is a flying freehold issue on a property I put an offer in two weeks back in what was supposed to be a straight forward, no chain conveyancing.
 Hampshire is where the house is located.
 What do you suggest?

 Flying freeholds in Hampshire are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Hampshire you must be sure that your lawyer goes through the deeds very carefully.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Even where you use a solicitor outside Hampshire you would need to get your solicitor to go through the deeds very carefully.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Hampshire may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.

-I am selling my home.
-My former solicitors closed down.
-I am in need of a recommendation of a conveyancing firm.
-Im based in Hampshire if that affects matters.
+I am downsizing from my property.
+My previous conveyancers closed down.
+I would be grateful for any recommendation of a conveyancing firm.
+I happen to live in Hampshire if that makes a difference.

-Do use our search tool to help you find a solicitor for your conveyancing in Hampshire.
-We have connected thousands of home buyers and sellers with regulated solicitors to ensure that the legalities of their house move goes with a minimum of fuss.
+You should use our search tool to help you find a solicitor for your conveyancing in Hampshire.
+We have connected thousands of home buyers and sellers with lender approved solicitors to ensure that the legalities of their house move runs smoothly.